 Whether you’re pumping up tires, running power tools, spray painting equipment, running backup power, or need energy for other business applications, an air compressor is an ideal tool.

 At McHenry Pressure Cleaning Systems, our wide variety of air compressors fit the bill for all your automotive, commercial, and industrial needs.
 But with so many to choose from, how do you know which piece of equipment is best for your needs?

-We hope the following eight questions help you determine what works best for you.
+The following eight questions should help you determine what works best for you.
 You can also contact our friendly and experienced team for additional air compressor tips.

 1. How will you use your air compressor?